kwaldenphd/facial-recognition/README.md

 [Link to lab notebook template]() (Google Doc)

+The lab notebook consists of a narrative that documents and describes your experience working through this lab.
 Each prompt has some reflection questions to consider as a starting place.

-We'll combine the lab notebook and reflection for next week, so your reflection can combine or synthesize the work that happened in the lab as well as readings/class meetings.
+If working collaboratively, the notebook should include comments from each member of the group.
+These can be combined in a single notebook or submitted individually along with work completed collaboratively.